-An in-depth study of external and internal auditing including the theory and application of auditing standards, authoritative literature, statistical techniques, the attest function and audit reports, and current topics in auditing.
+An in-depth study of auditing that includes the theory and application of auditing standards, authoritative literature, sampling techniques, reports, and current topics.
 Prerequisite(s): ACCT 4105.

 ACCT 5155 - Fraud Examination (3)

 This course is designed to develop the student's awareness of the nature of forensic accounting.
 The course will explore the concept of the fraud triangle and red flags that may indicate the existence of fraud and different types of financial statement fraud schemes.
 Analytic tools useful in the practice of fraud detection, fraud prevention, litigation support, and related topics will be taught.
 This course is co-listed with ACCT 4155.
 Prerequisite(s): ACCT 4105.